ManosMorf97/Spark_Task/README.md

 1) Top 25 movies.
 2) Most loved rommantic comedies of a user by their id.
 3) Top 10 most perfect movies of December.
-4) Movies which watched by most users(This have implemented only on spark sql).
+4) Movies which watched by most users(This have implemented only on spark-dataframes).